Dexterous Functional Pre-Grasp Manipulation with Diffusion Policy: Method

-\section{METHOD}
+\section{Method}

-In dexterous functional pre-grasp manipulation, the high dimensionality of the dexterous hand results in a vast policy space.
-However, the task itself encompasses an exceedingly limited solution space, as successful pre-grasp manipulation requires achieving precise goals that simultaneously fulfill position, orientation, and contact requirements.
+In dexterous functional pre-grasp manipulation, the high dimensionality of the dexterous hand leads to a vast policy space.
+Meanwhile, the task itself presents a limited solution space, as successful manipulation requires achieving precise goals that satisfy position, orientation, and contact criteria.

-Despite the successful application of model-free RL in various manipulation tasks~\cite{huang2023dynamic,chen2022system}, the stringent requirements in pre-grasp manipulation pose significant challenges to exploration, especially for agents with limited observations.
+Despite the success of model-free \ac{rl} in various manipulation tasks~\cite{huang2023dynamic,chen2022system}, the stringent requirements in dexterous functional pre-grasp manipulation pose significant challenges to exploration, especially for agents with limited observations.

-To tackle these challenges, we employ the teacher-student framework~\cite{chen2022system}, as shown in Figure~\ref{fig:pipeline}.
-This framework utilizes a pre-trained "teacher" agent with superior knowledge to guide a "student" agent during the learning process.
+To address these challenges, we employ the teacher-student framework~\cite{chen2022system} (see \cref{fig:pipeline}), utilizing a pre-trained ``teacher'' agent with superior knowledge to guide a ``student'' agent during the learning process.